sampsyo/home/_posts/2026-05-26-buildingblocks.md

 So the next scourge of avoidable bugs could occur in hardware.
 Better HDLs could dramatically reduce the frequency of these bugs.

-Verilog's problems are not new, but until now, hardware design methodologies have attenuated the harm they can cause.
+Verilog's problems are not new, but until now, hardware design methodologies have attenuated their harm.
 The traditional way to develop hardware---the kind of process that big CPU vendors use---mitigates Verilog's problems in part by expending a ridiculous amount of resources on verification.
 This observation is hard to justify with concrete evidence, but consider [this somewhat dubious report from an industry consortium][wilson] that claims that, in CPU design projects, the ratio of verification engineers to design engineers is 5:1.